 Imagine that you can get your thigh to touch your chest while your leg is straight.
 Apart from the fact you’ve now overstretched and ruined the ligament that holds your thigh in the hip socket, if your muscles aren’t strong in the hip area when in this stretched position the slightest overstretch or slip could cause major injury.

-See the muscles that maintain the spine are known as postural muscles.
+See the muscles that maintain the spinal column are known as postural muscles.
 This means they work to maintain your posture, and this means they work whenever you’re not lying down and sometimes when you are.
 So they need to maintain strength from the time you rise to the time you go to sleep, day in, day out, all year round.
 So yes stamina is important.

-So our spine should be strong, flexible and have stamina, it should be able to move freely and comfortably forward, back, left, right and twist, without pain.
+So ours should be strong, flexible and have stamina, it should be able to move freely and comfortably forward, back, left, right and twist, without pain.
 If we look at the previous example of Martial Arts, we see how these movements are incorporated while focus is placed on the centre or core.
 Pilates works under the same principles but the focus of Pilates is to balance the body, free up the spine, strengthen the core and improve the posture.

 How to improve the flexibility of the spine:

 Here are some exercises you can try to check and improve the flexibility of your spine.